Meet the CHSP Staff

 Signe Peterson Flieger, PhD, MSW

-Signe Peterson Flieger is Associate Professor in the Department of Public Health and Community Medicine at Tufts University School of Medicine.
+Signe Peterson Flieger (she/her) is Associate Professor in the Department of Public Health and Community Medicine at Tufts University School of Medicine.
 She joined Tufts in 2014.
 Prior to Tufts, Signe worked at the Centers for Medicare and Medicaid Services (CMS) in the Medicaid and Children’s Health Division coordinating with New England states on their home and community-based services waiver programs and also conducted policy analysis at non-profits on the impact of Medicaid policy changes on vulnerable populations.
 Signe brings expertise in mixed methods implementation research, evaluation, policy analysis, and organizational learning and culture change to studies of health services, systems, and policy.
 Her areas of expertise include payment and delivery system reform, care coordination, state health policy, primary care, palliative care, advance care planning, and aging.
 Signe holds a PhD in Social Policy and Health Services Research from Brandeis University, an MSW from Washington University in St. Louis, and an AB from Harvard College.